David Skinner Art

 April 11–18, 2026

 When I look back on the way each of my painting workshops has come to be, there’s often a bit of serendipity involved.
 My new workshop in Portugal is a case in point.
-I visited Portugal in 1987 and was enthralled by its beautiful coastline (especially the Algarve), the charm of its rustic villages, the incredible food, the friendly locals, and the exciting energy of its capitol city, Lisbon.
+I visited Portugal in 1987 and was enthralled by its beautiful coastline (especially the Algarve), the charm of its rustic villages, the incredible food, the friendly locals, and the exciting energy of its capital city, Lisbon.
 For many years I’ve wanted to return to that beautiful country, but life got in the way, as it sometimes does.
 Last year in Ireland, a student in my painting workshop mentioned that she had recently retired to Portugal with her husband.
 When I told her I’d love to organize a painting workshop there, she knew the perfect spot—the gorgeous Quinta da Conceição Historic Country Retreat.
-And now I’m very excited to offer my newest workshop location.
+I’m very excited to offer my newest workshop location.

-$4,200 Private Accommodation / $1,200 Non-painting partner
+• $4,200 Private accommodation / $1,200 Non-painting partner

 This includes: